annawees/annawees.github.io/_posts/2017-02-02-dakdoritang.markdown

 description: Chicken legs are browned and then braised in gochujang; a savory, spicy, and pungent Korean sauce.

-Time: 45 Min
+time: 45 Min
-Spice: Medium
+spice: Medium
-Serves: Two
+serves: Two

 calories: 630
 carbs: 78g